PvE Holy Priest Talents, Builds, & Glyphs

 Minor Glyphs

-All of your Minor Glyphs are cosmetic and do not affect your effectiveness in anyway, but there are a couple that add visual effects that can actually be useful for endgame content.
+All of your Minor Glyphs are cosmetic and do not affect your healing or damage in any way, but there are a couple that add visual effects that can actually be useful for endgame content.